Infrastructure, transport to drive SocGen's Mideast growth

-DUBAI Societe Generale (SOGN.PA) aims to leverage its experience in structured and transport finance to grow its business in the Gulf, its regional head said.
+DUBAI, March 4 Societe Generale aims to leverage its experience in structured and transport finance to grow its business in the Gulf, its regional head said.

 Gulf countries have earmarked hundreds of billions of dollars for infrastructure projects in coming years, with Qatar alone expected to announce schemes worth as much as $205 billion between 2013 and 2018.